EnexaProject/documentation/pages/mydoc/modules_overview.md

 ### Execution

-The module provides a web service that takes
+The module provides a web service that takes a learning problem and provides class expressions as result.
+More details can be found in the [Ontolearn](https://github.com/dice-group/Ontolearn) project.

 #### Serve
 this module can serve a http endpoint and accept requests , for starting the service for this the bellow request should send